deduce-dev/dac-man/docs/use/plugins.md

     differ.use_plugin(DefaultPlugin)
     differ.start()
 ```

-Users can also create and register their own plug-ins in Dac-Man.
-The [Plug-in API](../../api/plugins) section describes the Dac-Man plug-in API
-that can be used to create user-defined plug-ins in Dac-Man.

 !!! example
     An example showing how to extend Dac-Man's built-in plug-ins, and use Dac-Man's API to incorporate them into custom analysis scripts can be found [here](../../examples/csv-simple).